baxpr/spm-plus/README.md

 Docker container from https://github.com/spm/spm-docker/pkgs/container/spm-docker with a few batch files added.
 The batch files hard-code a lot of filenames and paths and parameters, but allow custom processing with the standalone SPM in the otherwise stock container.

+Batch files are generated with `make_batch.m` and stored in the `matlabbatch` directory.

 A typical run command for docker, using bash to perform some shell operations in addition to SPM batch jobs, operations, would be

     docker run -it \